Most debtors want to know the types of questions the bankruptcy trustee will ask at the 341 creditors meeting. In this article, we explain:

-Learn about the similarities and differences between the Chapter 7 bankruptcy meeting of creditors and the Chapter 13 creditors meeting.
+Learn about similarities and differences between the Chapter 7 bankruptcy meeting of creditors and the Chapter 13 creditors meeting.

 Yes.
 The trustee will ask you simple questions to ensure everything in your bankruptcy petition is complete and accurate.
 The trustee is required to ask standard questions of each debtor but might also ask specific questions about your case.